Jeremy Davis

 The code is running as NT AUTHORITY\SYSTEM - the current computer's account.
 That account lacks certain security rights.
 The obvious rights it doesn't have is network access, but as I discovered recently I also can't grant the "log on a service" right to other user accounts via a process running like that.
 So how can you run code as different users?

-How do we get the credential details of another user?
+How do we get the credential details of another user? url copied!

-PowerShell provides a data type for dealing with user credentials: the PSCredential type.
-The simplest way to get some credentials is to use the Get-Credential commandlet.
+PowerShell provides a data type for dealing with user credentials: the `PSCredential` type.
+The simplest way to get some credentials is to use the `Get-Credential` commandlet.
 This will prompt the current user to enter some credentials.
-Because it's interactive, you can't do this in the .MOF - only DSC script that generates the .MOF file.
-Hence the call has to go outside the Configuration block in your script, and the credential needs to be passed into it.
+Because it's interactive, you can't do this in the `.MOF` - only DSC script that generates the `.MOF` file.
+Hence the call has to go outside the `Configuration` block in your script, and the credential needs to be passed into it.

 To achieve this, we need to add a new parameter to the DSC script, to allow us to pass in our chosen credential: